 It is home to the postgraduate Business School and the University's Conference Centre.
 Putteridge Bury Campus is located a few miles outside Luton town centre on the Hertfordshire-Bedfordshire border.

 Milton Keynes campus is the newest addition to the University of Bedfordshire.
 Launched officially in March 2013, Milton Keynes campus is backed by the University of Bedfordshire and Milton Keynes Council.

 It is located in the centre of Milton Keynes close to shops, businesses and local amenities, and has excellent transport links.
 The campus is well equipped with the latest facilities such as high specification teaching rooms, special purpose electronics and telecommunications laboratories, a large general purpose computer lab, an extensive Learning Resources Centre plus extensive learning and social spaces.

 The majority of teaching and research takes place in Luton and Bedford, however many of our health courses are delivered at our Aylesbury site.
-The Aylesbury campus, based within Aylesbury Colege has state-of-the-art facilities for healthcare subjects including a fully equipped skills lab, which is set up to replicate a working hospital ward.
+The Aylesbury campus was based within Aylesbury College from 2009 until 2019.

 From September 2019 our healthcare students will no longer be based at Aylesbury College.

 The University in partnership with Buckinghamshire Healthcare NHS Trust (BHT) have got new premises at Stoke Mandeville Hospital in Aylesbury, home to the world renowned National Spinal Injuries Centre.
 The new three-storey building will open for staff and students in September 2019.